 Nonadmitted Insurer – insurance company not licensed to do business within a given state.

-Non-controlled stock insurers – insurers in which a parent company has: 1) a financial interest represented by the direct or indirect ownership of less than 50% of voting shares, and 2) does not have the ability to exercise control over the insurer, e.g., through voting stock or management contract
+Non-controlled stock insurers – insurers in which a parent company has: 1) a financial interest represented the direct or indirect ownership of less than 50% of voting shares, and 2) does not have the ability to exercise control over the insurer, e.g., through voting stock or management contract

 Non-proportional Reinsurance – reinsurance that is not secured on individual lives for specific individual amount of reinsurance, but rather reinsurance that protects the ceding company’s overall experience on its entire portfolio of business, or at least a broad segment of it.
 The most common forms of non-proportional reinsurance are stop loss and catastrophe.